 After the Basics

 Once they are able to read and write fairly well, they can start Greek.
 Our goal is to get good at Latin and Greek is a good fun stepping stone in that direction.
 Greek has 4 declensions instead of 5 and they can learn all the grammar and concepts with the easier Greek and then Latin will be a little less challenging.
 Plus I love the Greek curriculum we are using.
 It is found at http://www.opentexture.com and is called Elementary Greek.
 Our pick for Latin is to start them around age 11or 12 on Henle Latin.
 So they should have very good mastery of the subject and be able to read many of the Great Books in the original Latin by high school age.
+For more explanation and links, check out this blog post.

 For writing and English Studies I like Singapore’s program Sentences to Paragraphs and Word Study.
 They are workbooks that are fun to fill in and cover things that the kids pick up just from reading but may not realize there are rules governing punctuation, capitalization, grammar, etc.